Rococo: Southern Germany

-Another notable example of the early German Rococo is Würzburg Residence (1737–1744) constructed for the Prince-Bishop of Würzburg by Balthasar Neumann.
-Neumann had travelled to Paris and consulted with the French rocaille decorative artists Germain Boffrand and Robert de Cotte.
-While the exterior was in more sober Baroque style, the interior, particularly the stairways and ceilings, was much lighter and decorative.
-The Prince-Bishop imported the Italian Rococo painter Giovanni Battista Tiepolo in 1750–1753 to create a mural over the top of the three-level ceremonial stairway.
-Neumann described the interior of the residence as "a theatre of light".
-The stairway was also the central element in a residence Neumann built at the Augustusburg Palace in Brühl (1743–1748).
-In that building the stairway led the visitors up through a stucco fantasy of paintings, sculpture, ironwork and decoration, with surprising views at every turn.
+Another notable example of early German Rococo is the Würzburg Residence (1720–1744), commissioned by Prince-Bishop Johann Philipp Franz von Schönborn.
+Early in the palace's construction, court architect Balthasar Neumann travelled to Paris and consulted with the French rocaille decorative artists Germain Boffrand and Robert de Cotte.
+While the exterior of the palace is in the more sober Baroque style, the interior, particularly the stairways and ceilings, is much more extravagant.
+Neumann described the interior of the residence as "a theatre of light."
+From 1750–1753, the Italian Rococo painter Giovanni Battista Tiepolo was imported to create a mural over the top of the three-level ceremonial stairway.
+Neumann also designed the iconic Rococo stairway at Augustusburg Castle in Brühl (1725–1768), which leads visitors up through a fantasy of painting, sculpture, and ironwork, with surprising views at every turn.

-In the 1740s and 1750s, a number of notable pilgrimage churches were constructed in Bavaria, with interiors decorated in a distinctive variant of the rococo style.
+In the 1740s and 1750s, a number of pilgrimage churches were constructed in Bavaria with interiors decorated in a distinctive variant of Rococo style.
 One of the most notable examples is the Wieskirche (1745–1754) designed by Dominikus Zimmermann.
-Like most of the Bavarian pilgrimage churches, the exterior is very simple, with pastel walls, and little ornament.
-Entering the church the visitor encounters an astonishing theatre of movement and light.
-It features an oval-shaped sanctuary, and a deambulatory in the same form, filling in the church with light from all sides.
-The white walls contrasted with columns of blue and pink stucco in the choir, and the domed ceiling surrounded by plaster angels below a dome representing the heavens crowded with colourful Biblical figures.
-Other notable pilgrimage churches include the Basilica of the Fourteen Holy Helpers by Balthasar Neumann (1743–1772).

-Johann Michael Fischer was the architect of Ottobeuren Abbey (1748–1766), another Bavarian Rococo landmark.
-The church features, like much of the rococo architecture in Germany, a remarkable contrast between the regularity of the facade and the overabundance of decoration in the interior.
+Like most Bavarian pilgrimage churches, the exterior is very simple, with pastel walls and little ornament.
+Entering the church, the visitor encounters an astonishing harmony of art and form.
+The oval-shaped sanctuary, preceded to the west by a semicircular antechamber, fills the church with light from all sides.
+The white walls are contrasted with columns of blue and pink stucco in the choir, and the domed ceiling is painted in the appearance of an open sky, across which, angels fly.
+Other notable Bavarian pilgrimage churches include the Basilica of the Fourteen Holy Helpers by Balthasar Neumann (1743–1772), and Ottobeuren Abbey (1748–1766) by Johann Michael Fischer, which features, like much of German Rococo architecture, a remarkable contrast between the regularity of its facade and the overabundance of decoration in its interior.